zalf-rdm/zalf-rdm.github.io/src/data_acquisition/soil_management.md

 <br>

-### Federal Soil Protection Act (BBodSchG, 1998) and the Federal Soil Protection and Contaminated Sites Ordinance (BBodSchV, 1999), Germany
+### Federal Soil Protection Act and the <br> Federal Soil Protection and Contaminated Sites Ordinance

-This law and regulation set general legal requirements for agriculture and soil management to tackle degradation threats to soil, e.g. for weather- and site adapted tillage operations.
-Both, the BBodSchG and BBodSchV do not go into detail but are frameworks for more detailed policies.
+This german law and regulation set general legal requirements for agriculture and soil management to tackle degradation threats to soil, e.g. for weather- and site adapted tillage operations.
+Both, the BBodSchG (1998) and BBodSchV (1999) do not go into detail but are frameworks for more detailed policies.

 <br>

 ### WOCAT
 ##### World Overview of Conservation Approaches and Technologies

-WOCAT is a global network.
+[WOCAT](https://www.wocat.net/en/) is a global network.
 It supports decision-making processes for best management practices and sustainable land management and aims to unite the efforts in knowledge management and decision support for up-scaling sustainable land management among the different stakeholders.